Kraken-CI/website/docs/installation.md

 services are defined in one Docker Compose file and they communicate with each other internally.
 Still, it is possible to divide these services into a few groups and host them on separate machines.
-This allows handling bigger load by Kraken.
+This allows for handling bigger load by Kraken.
 The most common approach for dividing services is putting PostgreSQL database and ELK stack on separate machines.
 Going further it is possible to setup Kraken API Server on a separate machine and even put several instances of them to handle